 Many people overlook the outward appearance of their business when it comes time to sell.
 Make sure that your location is clean and tidy and that any necessary repairs have been made.
 If there is equipment required to run your business, make sure it’s all in working order.
 Make any outdoor improvements to landscaping, signage, etc.

 6. Don’t forget about your “Digital Storefront”.

 Having a fresh, modern and highly functional website can be as important as your physical storefront, particularly with the lingering effects of Covid-19.
 A website usually isn’t enough these days.
 It would be beneficial to create and maintain relevant social channels which could include Facebook, Linkedin, Instagram, Twitter, Pinterest, and others.
 Potential buyers may find acquiring a business with a great digital presence as a strong advantage of buying the business.
-It may be worth hiring a professional like the folks at Cherish Local to assist with this.

 7. Tie up loose ends.

 It’s essential that you make sure you have made good on all payables, late payments, defaults, and promises.
 For instance, if you promised a team member shares in the company, even if you are selling, it’s time to reward the person you promised the shares to.
 Having any loose ends may cause problems when you are trying to complete the deal, so make sure you tie up all loose ends, even the small ones.